berndporr/MicrofluidicsZigZagVideoAI/README.md

 ## `main.py --option=<option_name>`
 Train, validate and test (native vs chem. mod.)
 RBCs.
+(main.py uses MIX by default)

 Options:
  - FA: Classification of native vs formaldehyde
  - DA: Classification of native vs diamide
- - GA: Classification of native vs ????
+ - GA: Classification of native vs glutaraldehyde
- - MIX: Classification of native vs a max of formaldehyde, diamide, ???
+ - MIX: Classification of native vs random mix of formaldehyde, diamide, glutaraldehyde
- - TEST: ????????

 This generates `accuracy_and_loss_values.json`
 which is then imported into `plots.py`.